 I started looking around a bit, wondering what the homicide rates per capita were in the U.S., fully expecting them to be as appallingly high as the gun murder rates would suggest.
 I found this handy chart which I recommend everyone spend some time with.
 What I discovered was a big surprise.
 For example, only three countries in the Western Hemisphere, Chile, Argentina, and Canada, have lower intentional homicides per 100,000 people than the U.S. The holiday islands of the Caribbean are far, far more dangerous than the U.S. And, a big surprise to me, Greenland has a homicide rate almost five time that of the U.S.

-I draw two conclusions from these statistics: perceptions of homicide rates in the U.S. have been skewed by discussions of gun homicide rates, and so, the U.S. is actually much safer than we all think; and, if gun homicides were reduced by some means, be it cultural change, gun control, or whatever else, the U.S. would be recognized as a remarkably peaceful society.
+I draw two conclusions from these statistics: perceptions of homicide rates in the U.S. have been skewed by discussions of gun death rates, including gun suicide, and so, the U.S. is actually much safer than we all think; and, if gun homicides and suicides were reduced by some means, be it cultural change, gun control, or whatever else, the U.S. would be recognized as a remarkably peaceful society.